Revd Dr Mark Butchers

 Revd Preb Sue Sheppard

 Sue Sheppard has a BA in History from the University of Exeter and a PGCE from Durham University.
 She trained with SWMTC 1995-1998, gaining an MA in Theology from the University of Exeter.
 She was ordained Priest in 1999, and became chaplain of St Peter’s Church of England High School in Exeter.
 She joined the staff of SWMTC in 2005.
 After a spell as Acting Principal in 2008, she was appointed Director of the Initial Ministerial Education Phases 1-3 programme.
-She is also Director of the Durham University (Common Awards) Module, Brief Introduction to Church History, and an associate minister in the Netherexe Mission Community.
+She is also Director of the Durham University (Common Awards) Module, Brief Introduction to Church History.

 Director for IME Phase 2 Officer for (Truro):